 Mr. Ghanshyam Aryal was born in Gulmi District of Nepal in 1968; he joined Nepal Police Organization in May 1, 1992 as a Police Inspector.
-He was promoted to DIGP (Deputy Inspector General of Police) in April 2020 and appointed as the chief of Gandaki State Police Office, Pokhara.
+He was promoted to DIGP (Deputy Inspector General of Police) in April 2020 and appointed as the chief of Gandaki Province Police Office, Pokhara.

 Mr. Aryal graduated Master’s degree in Political science from Tribhuban University in 2071 scoring first division, and Bachelor’s degree in science from Amrit Science College (TU, Nepal) in 2047, and worked as teacher before joining the Nepal Police Organization.